Welcome to the Public Works projects pages! If you'd like to learn more about the Public Works Department and its responsibilities, please click here.

 Los Alamos Police/Fire Dispatch Lighting Improvements

-Design to improve the lighting needs of the dispatch area is underway and scheduled for completion in May.
+Design to improve the lighting needs of the dispatch area continues.
 Changes to the system will include removing the existing fluorescent lighting system and installing dimmable LED fixtures to customize lighting levels.
 On-call electrical contractors will perform the work.